piersonjones704/ISS_Deorbit_Simulation/README.md

 ### [Role 1] - Orbital Decay

-The use of the program requires the input of an initial altitude, velocity, and the length of simualtion.
+The use of the program requires the input of an initial altitude, velocity, and the length of simulation.
 The order of input is as follows:
 * Initial Altitude: This is the height of the station above the earth, in the simulation it is treated as initial y position.
 (Given in kilometers)
 * Velocity: This is the initial velocity of the station, all in the x direction, in the simulation it is treated as initial x velocity.
 (Given in meters per second)
 * Length of the simuation: How long the user wants the program to simulate for.
 (Given in minutes)

 At the end of the simulation the program returns an array of position, velocity, and time, for each iteration of the simulation.
 The position and velocity arrays are then used for future steps of the simulation.

 ### [Role 2] - Final Burn